 What influences Under-performance?

-- Negative consequences are influencers under-performance.
+- Adverse consequences are influencers of underperformance.

-In a meeting I asked the mangers:
+In a meeting, I asked the managers:

-Here are some ideas PLEASE SHARE MORE it would be great to hear what you think.
+Here are some ideas.
+PLEASE SHARE MORE it would be great to hear what you think.

 Change the consequences by getting rid of the negative consequence.

 - Instead of piling more work on people who get their work done.
 Leave them to work on something they would like to work on.
 Like a FED-EX day where people have time to come up with ideas that they feel are important to the company, or benefits like time-off with pay or just thanking them for working hard and recognizing the achievement.